horstwerner/dcc/documentation/Card_design.md

   * `url` a string that can include attributes in handlebars like `caption`
   * `text` Link text
   * `style` as in textfield
+  * `modal` - optional, if true, the link content is shown as modal iframe in the DCC window
+  * `modalWidth`, `modalHeight` - optional, size in pixels for the modal.

+When specifying a link target as modal, make sure that the targeted site allows rendering inside an iframe, otherwise the content will not show in the modal window.

 ### chart
   * `chartType` (`rect`, `stackedBar`, `graph` or `polar`)